HengGao12/OAML/README.md

 ## 🚀Overview

 In this work, we propose an **Outlier Aware Metric Learning (OAML)** framework.
-OAML mainly addresses the following issues in outlier exposure training for Out-of-Distribution detection:
+OAML mainly addresses the following issues in outlier exposure training for Out-of-Distribution (OOD) detection:
 - How to prevent the In-Distribution (ID) performance degradation when training with OOD data;
 - How to collect and train with outliers effectively.